pgattu/TeslaIntegration/README.md

 ## Configure Parameters
 Edit the file `check_tesla_range.sh` using your preferred text editor to setup the following parameters.

-- **BATTERY_THRESHOLD**: The battery range (in miles), below whcih you should be notified.
+- **BATTERY_THRESHOLD** (optional): The battery range (in miles), below whcih you should be notified.
+If no value is provided, then a default value will be used.
 For example, if you want to be notified when the car has less than 50 miles of range and it is not connected to a charger, then enter:

 ```
 BATTERY_THRESHOLD="50"
 ```

-- **EMAIL_RECIPIENTS**: Email addresses of the recipients for the notification.
+- **EMAIL_RECIPIENTS** (optional): Email addresses of the recipients for the notification.
+If no email recipients are provided, then email will not be sent.
 For multiple recipients, separate email address with a comma.
 If you would like a SMS notification on your cell phone, then enter the email address for your cell phone.
 Use https://email2sms.info to find the email address for your cell phone.
 For example, if you would like to receive a email notification and SMS notification, then enter:

 ```
 EMAIL_RECIPIENTS="my_email@gmail.com, 3105551212@tmomail.net"
 ```

-- **EMAIL_FROM**: The from address shown on the email notifications.
+- **EMAIL_FROM** (optional): The From address shown on the email notifications.
+If this is left blank, the default From address of your computer will be used.
 Syntax is `Name <me@email.com>`

+- **NOTIFY_ME_CODE** (optional): To receive notifications on your Alexa devices, enter the Notify Me Access Code.
+If this is left blank, then Alexa notification will not be sent.
+For instructions on how to use Notify Me to receive notifications on your Alexa, see https://github.com/pgattu/TeslaIntegration/wiki/Receive-notifications-on-Alexa-using-Notify-Me.

 - **TESLA_USER**: Login email for your tesla.com account